suliveevil/Decho/README.md

 # Decho

-this is a fork of http://www.drchip.org/astronaut/vim/index.html#DECHO
+this is a mirror of http://www.drchip.org/astronaut/vim/index.html#DECHO